elicia4/elicia4/README.md

 - I'm interested in Linux, networking, and programming.
 - I can configure a broad range of modern Linux distributions.
 - I can set up a Linux server.
-- I can write simple Bash scripts to automate tasks.
+- I can automate tasks with simple Bash scripts and Ansible playbooks.
 - Virtual machines (QEMU/Virt Manager) are an important part of my daily workflow.
 - I have a basic understanding of Docker.